 Cassandra Villanueva, Director of Organizing and Advocacy, Ext.
 208

 Cassandra re-joined our staff in early 2012 after serving previous roles within PSJ over the last decade.
 Her in-depth experience as former staff, board member and youth coalition partner exemplifies her long-standing commitment and dedication to the mission and values of PSJ.
-Prior to re-joining PSJ, Cassandra worked for Service Employees International Union, National Council of La Raza, Salem-Keizer Coalition for Equality, Mano a Mano Family Center, CAUSA Immigrant Rights Coalition, Pineros y Campesinos Unidos del Noroeste (PCUN), Voz Hispana and the Oregon State Legislature.
+Prior to re-joining PSJ, Cassandra worked for Service Employees International Union (SEIU), National Council of La Raza (NCLR), Salem-Keizer Coalition for Equality, Mano a Mano Family Center, CAUSA Immigrant Rights Coalition, Pineros y Campesinos Unidos del Noroeste (PCUN), Voz Hispana and the Oregon State Legislature.
+She is also the chair of the board at McKenzie River Gathering (MRG) Foundation.

 Lindy Walsh, Administrative Director, Ext.
 202